-7. Accommodation Planning
+7. Accommodation planning

-The accommodation process is a shared responsibility, and everyone involved must work together cooperatively, share information, and avail themselves of potential accommodation solutions.
+The accommodation process is a shared responsibility, and everyone involved must work cooperatively, share information, and work towards potential accommodation solutions.
 It is in everyone's best interests that congenial and respectful relationships be maintained throughout the accommodation process.